birdneststream/asciibird/README.md

 * Undo and redo with Ctrl + z and Ctrl + y, undos are set to a limit of 200 at the moment.
 * Fg, Bg and Char boxes to filter when using certain tools
   * For example filling with Char unchecked will ignore characters when filling
-  * If you want to remove the background but keep the text, unchek FG and Char and eraser the bg only.
+  * If you want to remove the background but keep the text, uncheck FG and Char and eraser the bg only.
 * Image overlay to trace images
  * Accepts URLs only at the moment
  * Can adjust the size and properties